vineet8588/lmsuiet/README.md

-For a live demo : https://lms-uiet.web.app
+For a live demo : https://lms-uiet.web.app  or
                   https://vineet8588.github.io/lmsuiet/